Logan Square's The Parlor Is Helping Mutual Aid Groups Support People In Need

 The Parlor organizers are planning two events to raise money for the project this week.
 Proceeds from Dice Night, 7 p.m.
 Tuesday at Longman & Eagle, 2657 N. Kedzie Ave., will go toward the project.

 Tickets from Trash People’s holiday party and fundraiser, which is 6:30-9:30 p.m.
 Thursday at The Joinery, 2533 W. Homer St., will also support the cause.
-All are welcome to attend, Lane said.
+All are welcome to attend, Gibbons said.
 Tickets start at $50 and are available online.

 Help Block Club Get